Relationship Advice From a Lawyer — You’re Joking, Right? (Part 1)

 For example, one goal I have in my relationship with my wife is to look for what I can do, or say, to help her excel in what’s important to her.

-That is completely different from passively supporting her.
-Saying the words “I support you” is not the same as empowering those words with action.
+Saying “I support you” is not the same as empowering those words with action.
 When I show my support with action, it takes the relationship to a different level.
-It’s an expression of how important she is to me is for simply expressing who she is.
+It’s an expression of how important she is to me by helping her live more fully who she is.

 Three Essential Elements to Any Successful Relationship